jimmy-linux/jimmy-linux.github.io/index.md

 ### Software
 #### Freedom
-I try to only use free software (is in freedom).
+I try to only use free software (as in freedom).
 I'm a fan of the philosophy of the freedom to study, modify and share.

 #### Weight